D.W. Windsor Iffley

 Close-up of the lantern's internal label.

-The various numbers on the lower section of the central section relate to different angles - the reflector can be adjusted in order for the lantern to produce different beam distributions, as required.
+The various numbers on the lower part of the central section relate to different angles - the reflector can be adjusted in order for the lantern to produce different beam distributions, as required.
+Interestingly, despite the lantern being designed for running a 50 Watt SON lamp, the ignitor is more suited to starting SON lamps with a minimum wattage of 100 Watt, though it can also operate metal halide lamps with a minimum wattage of 35 Watt - SON lamps requiring a lower starting voltage in comparison to their metal halide counterparts.

 The lantern's main connector block is located within the inside of the canopy.
 Nearby, the other side of the photocell is visible.